fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.7.0 =
+* [Added] Adds postmeta fields `inventory_presser_rate` and `inventory_presser_term` to the vehicle post type for dealers outside the USA where displaying financing terms without a disclosure may be legal.
+* [Added] Adds a "No filter" option to the Additional Listings Pages feature to allow the creation of full, unfiltered archive pages at any URL.
+* [Added] Adds a toggle switch to Additional Listings Pages so rules can be saved in an inactive state.
+* [Added] Adds a "contains" comparison operator and "Options" to the list of comparison fields in Additional Listings Pages filter rules.
+* [Added] Adds a parameter to the [invp_inventory_grid] shortcode to suppress "Call for price" if the sitewide price display setting is ${Price}.
+This restores behavior produced by a bug described below.
+* [Fixed] Fixes a bug in the [invp_inventory_grid] shortcode that prevented "Call for price" from displaying if show_captions and show_prices were both true and the price display setting sitewide is ${Price}.
+* [Fixed] Fixes syntax errors that impact old versions of PHP including 7.2.
+* [Fixed] Fixes bugs in multiple shortcodes that prevented true/false parameter values from working the way users expect. "true", "1", and 1 are all now working.
+Likewise with false values "false", "0", and 0.
+* [Changed] Renames the Additional Listings Pages feature to Listings Pages.

 = 14.6.0 =
 * [Added] Adds a filter `invp_meta_fields` so other plugins can add meta fields to the vehicle post type.
 * [Added] Adds additional meta fields for Carfax "Accident Free" and "Top Condition" badges.